alan-turing-institute/ptype/README.rst

 +++++++++++++++
 ptype-cat
 +++++++++++++++
-Automatic identification of the categorical type from the data in a column is challenging because the values may be encoded as strings or integers.
-Recall that ptype can identify Boolean variables; however, it does not handle non-Boolean categorical variables where there are more than two possible values.
-For example, most existing methods including ptype respectively treat the "``Class Name``" and "``Rating``" columns as integer and string rather than categoricals.
-Therefore, the user needs to manually convert their assigned types.
+A weakness of ptype is that it does not handle well type inference for categorical variables which are non-Boolean.
+For example, most existing methods including ptype treat the "Class Name" and "Rating" columns in the example below as string and integer types respectively, rather than categoricals.
+Therefore the user needs to manually convert their assigned types.

 .. figure:: https://raw.githubusercontent.com/alan-turing-institute/ptype/release/notes/motivation-ptype-cat.png
     :width: 600

     The data on the left-hand side are sampled from `a dataset about clothing`_.

-To (semi-)automate this manual task, we introduce ptype-cat, which is an extension to ptype to detect the general categorical type including the non-Boolean categorical variables. ptype-cat combines the output of ptype with additional features such as the number of unique values in a column and runs a Logistic Regression classifier to determine whether a column denotes a categorical variable or not when a column is labeled with the integer or string type by ptype.
+To (semi-)automate this manual task, we introduce ptype-cat, which is an extension of ptype to enable detection of the general categorical type, including the non-Boolean categorical variables. ptype-cat combines the output of ptype with additional features such as the number of unique values in a column, and runs a Logistic Regression classifier to determine whether a column denotes a categorical variable or not when a column is labeled with the integer or string type by ptype.

 Please see the `ptype-cat paper`_ for the details of ptype-cat, for which you can use the following BibTeX entry to cite: